 Physical Network Security

 Physical security controls prevent unauthorized staff and intruders from physically reaching network components.
-This type of security control protects routers, cabling cupboards, computers, dedicated servers, etc. Locks, security cameras, fences, and guards are standard methods of physical network security.
+This type of security control protects routers, cabling cupboards, computers, dedicated servers, and other similar network infrastructure.
+Locks, security cameras, fences, and guards are standard methods of physical network security.

 Technical Network Security